 Google Plus (2011 – 2019)

 Google’s long-awaited answer to Facebook, Google Plus (or Google+) launched in 2011, but never gained even a fraction of the latter’s popularity.
 The experience was just plain weird, with the final redesign turning the social site into something akin to a tile-based news feed.
 The final nail hammered into the Google Plus coffin stemmed from a serious need to overhaul the platform’s privacy and security components after a massive security hole was discovered.
 Of all of Google’s many social projects, Google Plus represents its most high-profile failure.
-The doomed social network will be erased from existence for good on April 2, 2019.
+The doomed social network was erased from existence for good in April, 2019.